 It was no shock to see Boro’ make an early move in the 2023 January transfer window; Jake Forster-Caskey first through the door.
-What was perhaps a shock, however, was the fact we managed to bring the midfielder in on an actual, permanent transfer.
+What was maybe a shock, however, was the fact we secured the midfielder in on an actual, permanent deal.
 At the time, Forster-Caskey’s Charlton Athletic teammate Alex Gilbey was with us too.
-Having said that, Gilbey was a loan deal.
-When reports first broke that JFC could be joining him, it felt like another temporary arrangement was most likely too.
+Having said that, Gilbey was on loan.
+When reports first broke that JFC could be joining him, it felt like another temporary deal was most likely too.
 Instead, we made him ours and persuaded the Addicks to let him go.

 Jake Forster-Caskey: Before Boro’